FAQ

 What should I do when Studio shows the error “Metavision Studio internal error”?

-This error can have the same root cause as the error ‘Entry Point Not Found’.
+This error might share the same root cause as the one described in the error ‘Entry Point Not Found’, which is discussed in that question.

 What should I do when Studio shows empty windows, has missing UI elements or crashes randomly?